African American Scholar Program

 Andrew Reitsma / Aquarium of the Pacific

 “The Aquarium of the Pacific is committed to creating pathways for African American students to pursue careers in our field, and it has been very gratifying for us to collaborate with the scholars from this program as they engage in the Aquarium’s work.
-This has included developing new initiatives and serving as a platform for the scholars to connect with other scientists and the next generation of students,” said Anthony Brown, chief financial officer at the Aquarium of the Pacific
+This has included developing new initiatives and serving as a platform for the scholars to connect with other scientists and the next generation of students,” said Anthony Brown, member of the selection committee.

-In addition to receiving scholarship funds through this program, the recipients have been invited to participate in various Aquarium programs, including writing for its member magazine, serving as judges in an environmental film festival for high school students, and participating in a symposium to strengthen their connection to the Aquarium.
-At the symposium this fall, the scholars will have more opportunities to meet with Aquarium staff members, hear guest scientists speak about their careers, and connect with high school students from the Long Beach Unified School District.
+Since 2021, the Aquarium has named 21 recipients of this scholarship.
+They have participate in various Aquarium programs, including writing for the member magazine, serving as judges in our high school film festival, creating films for our early childhood education partners, and serving as “Ask a Scientist” at Aquarium events and through social media.
+The scholars also attend in a fall symposium to strengthen their connection to the Aquarium and to each other.
+Symposium activities usually include opportunities to meet with Aquarium staff members, hear from a panel of STEM professionals, and connect with high school students from the Long Beach Unified School District.

-This program is possible thanks to funding from individuals and corporate supporters, including Aquarium Board members, staff members, The Ahmanson Foundation, The Boeing Company, and Poms & Associates.
+This program is possible thanks to funding from individuals and corporate supporters.
+Major program supporters for 2022 include The Ahmanson Foundation, Lori Prince and Robert Hum, Poms & Associates, Kathie Eckert and Schulzman-Neri Foundation.

 Program requirements and eligibility: